open-telemetry/opentelemetry-specification/specification/context.md

 rather than directly.

-Users writing instrumentation in languages that use `Context` implicitly are discouraged to use the `Context` API directly.
+Users writing instrumentation in languages that use `Context` implicitly are discouraged from using the `Context` API directly.

 `Context` is expected to have the following operations, with their respective language differences: